Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution: Stripped stars

 The post-main-sequence evolution of single stars involves more uncertainties than their main sequence evolution, many of which also affect the hydrogen profile.
 Here, we cannot systematically explore the whole parameter space, but restrict ourselves to elaborate on one emerging trend: namely that, in most considered cases, the hydrogen profile becomes steeper with time.
 We find this to be the case due to several effects.

 After core hydrogen exhaustion the star contracts as a whole.
 As a consequence, a hydrogen burning shell source is ignited, which drives the expansion of the hydrogen-rich envelope.
 During this stage, convective and semiconvective regions form, at first above the hydrogen burning shell.
 Later on, when the star becomes a cool supergiant, envelope convection can occur and extend down into the region of varying hydrogen concentration, also known as dredge-up.
-Since all these mixing processes push hydrogen into deeper layers, the hydrogen profile becomes steeper as a consequence.
-The efficiency of this mixing, which can be controlled numerically through the semiconvection parameter , is poorly known and as a consequence, also the post-main-sequence radius evolution of massive stars is uncertain.
+Since all these mixing processes push hydrogen into deeper layers, that is, closer to hydrogen-depleted layers, the hydrogen profile becomes steeper as a consequence.
+The efficiency of this mixing, which is controlled by semiconvection, is poorly known, and as a consequence also the post-main-sequence radius evolution of massive stars is uncertain (e.g., \cite{Langer85}).

 Yet, an increase of the steepness of the hydrogen profile after the ignition of the hydrogen burning shell is expected in any case.
 We illustrate this in Fig.\,\ref{fig:logr_dxdq}, where we show the $dX/dQ$ value as function of the stellar radius during the core helium burning evolution of a 40\Msol stellar model, computed with the Schwarzschild criterion for convection.
 While the evolution starts with the TAMS value of $dX/dQ\simeq 2$, values of the order of 20 to 50 are achieved during the blue supergiant stage, while maximum values near 50 or even larger are obtained in the red supergiant stage.